Skip to main content

 Each rater is assigned a specific scenario and is given all necessary background knowledge and instructions relevant to the topic at hand.
 Raters are then presented with multiple responses from different applicants related to that single scenario.
 Importantly, no rater scores an applicant more than once, ensuring unbiased evaluation.

-Raters are instructed to focus on the substance and quality of your response rather than technical issues like grammar or spelling.
+Raters are instructed to focus on the substance and quality of your response rather than factors issues like grammar or spelling.
 Their goal is to assess your thought process, judgment, and communication.

 Once all responses are evaluated, the individual ratings are averaged.
 The resulting scores are standardized to represent the relative rankings of each applicant compared to the applicant pool.